jaimejim/jaimejim.github.io/about.md

 **IP for Smart Objects (IPSO)**

 I am also a key contributor and chair of the [IPSO Semantic Group](http://www.ipso-alliance.org).
 IPSO has been working on enabling IoT for about a decade already.
 Originally tasked with fostering the introduction of IPv6 it then produced data models to enable interoperable devices, agnostic of the application layer.
-In addition to chairing the semantics working group I also helped [mentoring other companies](http://challenge.ipso-alliance.org/judges-mentors), built the [Public Github Repository](http://ipso-alliance.github.io/pub/) with the XML definitions, added [continuous validation support](https://travis-ci.org/IPSO-Alliance/pub) as well as built relations with other groups other orgs like OMA LWM2M or [BIPSO](http://bluetoother.github.io/bipso/#/).
+In addition to chairing the semantics working group I also helped [mentoring other companies](http://challenge.ipso-alliance.org/judges-mentors), built the [IPSO SO Github Registry](http://ipso-alliance.github.io/pub/) with the XML definitions and documentation as well as [continuous validation support](https://travis-ci.org/IPSO-Alliance/pub).
+During this time I also built relations with other related groups such as OMA LWM2M or [BIPSO](http://bluetoother.github.io/bipso/#/).

 **Open Mobile Alliance - Lightweight Machine to Machine (OMA-LWM2M)**